chaos-mesh/website/docs/extend-chaos-daemon-interface.md

 ## Next steps

-If you encounter any problems in this process, raise an [issue](https://github.com/pingcap/chaos-mesh/issues) in the Chaos Mesh repository.
+If you encounter any problems in this process, create an [issue](https://github.com/pingcap/chaos-mesh/issues) in the Chaos Mesh repository.

-You may be curious about how all of this comes into effect.Try reading the README files of different `controllers` in the `controller` directory to learn their functionalities.
+If you are curious about how all of these come into effect, you can read the README files of different `controllers` in the `controller` directory to learn their functionalities.
 For example, [controllers/common/README.md](https://github.com/chaos-mesh/chaos-mesh/blob/master/controllers/common/README.md).

 Now you are ready to become a Chaos Mesh developer!
-Go to the [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) repository to find a [good first issue](https://github.com/chaos-mesh/chaos-mesh/labels/good%20first%20issue) and get started!Will delete this sentence.
+You are welcome to visit the [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) repository to find a [good first issue](https://github.com/chaos-mesh/chaos-mesh/labels/good%20first%20issue) and get started!